 1. Too much screen time

 Phones are great.
 And we love Netflix.
-But too much screen time can cause communication problems.
+But too much screen time can cause communication problems in marriage.
 It’s hard to be present with your partner if you’re scrolling Facebook or clicking the browse button on your favorite streaming service.
 Unplug once in a while and give them your full attention.

 2. Casual jealousy